Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Intermittent block fading channels

 \subsection{Capacity and optimal transmission}

-In this section we study the ergodic and outage capacity of the considered channel, defined as follows.
-We first assume perfect channel state information at the receiver (CSIR) $(\vec{\beta},\vec{\theta})$, centralized partial channel state information at the transmitters (CSIT) $\vec{\beta}$, and an instantaneous power constraint $P\in \stdset{R}_{+}$ per transmitter.
+In this section, we study the ergodic and outage capacity of the considered channel, defined as follows using the information-theoretic notion of (not necessarily memoryless) state-dependent channel with causal state information at the transmitter (see, e.g., \cite{biglieri1998fading,caire1999capacity}).
+We first assume that the source messages are available at all transmitters, as in most studied based on transmitter cooperation.
+Moreover, we define the channel state $(\vec{\beta},\vec{\theta})$ and assume perfect channel state information at the receiver (CSIR), as in most studies based on coherent demodulation and decoding.
+Furthermore, we assume that all transmitters know $\vec{\beta}$, i.e., we assume centralized partial channel state information at the transmitters (CSIT).
+The term \textit{centralized} is due to the fact that this is equivalent to a setup where the signals of the different transmitters are formed by a central controller endowed with CSIT $\vec{\beta}$.
+We do not consider the case of different channel state information at each transmitter, a configuration known as \textit{distributed} CSIT \cite{miretti2021cooperative}.
+The term \textit{partial} refers to the fact that the transmitters do not know the full state $(\vec{\beta},\vec{\theta})$.
+Note that, in contrast to the phases $\vec{\theta}$, the blockages $\vec{\beta}$ are typically slowly-varying macroscopic parameters ($p,q \ll 1$).
+Hence, they can be easily estimated at the transmitter side, e.g., by means of uplink pilot signals in both time-division and frequency-division duplex systems.
+Finally, we assume an instantaneous power constraint $P\in \stdset{R}_{+}$ per transmitter.
 In absence of latency constraints, standard arguments show that a well-defined ergodic capacity in the classical Shannon sense exists \cite{caire1999capacity}, and it can be expressed (in bits/symbol) as

 where $\set{Q}$ denotes the set of functions mapping each CSIT realization $\vec{\beta}$ to a complex-valued symmetric positive semidefinite matrix $\vec{Q}(\vec{\beta})$ of size $L\times L$, with diagonal entries satisfying